The Problem With Overpricing a Home

 You can sell your home in a reasonable time frame and for a fair price.
 Pricing too high is never a good idea.
 Avoid making this mistake, consult a good agent, and make your sale.
 With the right mindset, a respect for the market and the help of an experienced agent, you can put time on your side.
 Did you start the listing price a little to high?
 Are you not getting much buyer activity on your home?
 Are you thinking it may be time for a price change?
 Here are some ways on how to know it’s time to reduce your home price.
 Let these be a good guide that is may be time to get more realistic if you really want to get your property sold!

 - How to determine the correct price of a home via Joe Manuasa Real Estate.

 - Ten excellent tips on how to get the best price for your home Via Investopedia.

 - Eight lame reasons homeowners have for overpricing their property that they give to their agent Via Maximum Real Estate Exposure.

 Use these additional references to make absolutely certain you price your home correctly and understand the likely consequences when you don’t!
 When you price your home properly out of the gate the odds dramatically increase the chances of sitting at a closing table in a reasonable amount of time.
+As you can see there are many risks of pricing your home too high.
 Best of luck!